 A HSLP class will typically include students that are interested in many different academic subjects and participate in numerous extracurricular activities.
 This program is for all students who are keenly interested in learning more about leadership and public service, not just those who study politics or are active in student government.
 Each class is roughly balanced according to gender, and aims to reflect the racial and ethnic diversity of Virginia's population.
 The program attracts students who will be leaders in all aspects of life in the Commonwealth.

 The High School Leaders Program applicant pool is evaluated to create a highly qualified and diverse class.
 Participants are chosen from throughout Virginia.
-Interviews are usually conducted in April and admissions decisions are mailed in early May.
+Interviews are usually conducted in late January and early February and decisions are made by early March.
 Students for the program are chosen through a careful selection process that includes the following considerations:

 - complete application and essay